StevenSong/IntroECG/7-EchoNext Minimodel/README.md

 # EchoNext model inference

+The notebook [EchoNext_Mini_example.ipynb](https://github.com/PierreElias/IntroECG/blob/master/7-EchoNext%20Minimodel/EchoNext_Mini_example.ipynb) contains examples of loading the EchoNext-Mini dataset and evaluating the outputs of the model.

 # I. Input preparation

 All xmls are expected in a flat folder in a single directory with `*.xml` file names along with a file named `labels.csv`.
 The names of the xml files will be condsidered the ecg_id.
 The labels.csv file should include a header and have one row for each file with a ecg_id column(xml file name without extension) followed by these 12 binary labels: